yur4568037/python_test/README.md

 6. Navigate to [http://localhost:5000](http://localhost:5000)

 ### Description
-The project has two pages: Main page and Users page.
+The project has three pages: Main page, Users page and Database.
 You must be logged in to access the site.
 At the first start, admin is automatically created:
 Login: admin
 Password: admin